Application Porting

 Sometimes it's hard to find the official tarball of some software, as each project website organization is different.

-To help on this process, the Arch Linux packages and AUR are the most easy repositories to find tarball links on the configuration of the packages.
+To help on this process, the Arch Linux packages and AUR are the most easy repositories to find tarball links in the configuration of packages.

 See the nano package example.